 All of the goodness of fall treats combine in these delicious pumpkin pecan pie bars.
 Layers of buttery shortbread, sweet pecan, and spiced pumpkin will have you hooked!

 Is it just me, or do the best treats come out in the fall?
-I almost drool thinking about pumpkin snickerdoodles, pumpkin cream cheese truffles, and pumpkin pie caramel blondies– more tasty treats enhanced with a little fall flair!
+I almost drool thinking about pumpkin snickerdoodles, pumpkin cream cheese truffles, and pumpkin pie caramel blondies.
+These are a few more tasty treats enhanced with a little fall flair!

 Insanely Good Pumpkin Pecan Pie Bars Recipe

 Fall is my favorite time of the year.
 I love the crisp fall air and the beautiful big trees in our park that have colorful fall leaves.
 My other favorite part of fall is the treats!
-It’s heartbreaking, actually, that some of the best flavors are reserved for just one season!
 Pumpkin pie is a must.
 Pecan Pie is a must.
 So it came to me… I need to combine both!
-All of the goodness of Pumpkin and Pecan Pie get fused together in this delicious dessert.
+All of the goodness of pumpkin and pecan pie get fused together in this delicious dessert.
 It starts with a buttery shortbread crust.
 Then, it is followed by a pumpkin pie layer and topped with a brown sugar pecan topping.
 The brown sugar adds a caramel flavor as the bars cook.
 The result?
 Pure fall perfection.

 First, I love these bars because they are perfect for cutting up and feeding a crowd.
 Second, they are a lot easier than you think!
 It only takes 10 minutes of prep and then they are hands-off once they go in the oven.
 The hardest part is waiting for them to finish.
 The smell that fills my kitchen makes me want to gobble up the whole pan immediately.
 They are so soft, sweet, buttery, with the best hint of fall spice!
 You are going to love everything about these delicious bars.
 If you love pumpkin pie and pecan pie, get ready to go crazy for these!